The Science Behind Steak: Is It Biotic or Abiotic?

 Yes, environmental factors play a role in steak production.
 Climate conditions, such as temperature, humidity, and sunlight, can impact the availability and quality of feed for livestock.
 These factors can indirectly affect the taste of steak by influencing the animal’s diet and overall well-being.

-See also How to Cook Bison Steak in an Air Fryer?
+See also How To Cook Cubed Steak In Air Fryer?

 How do technological advancements influence steak production?